emacsmirror/tbindent/README.rst

 - ``tbindent-mode`` checks if the indentation variable for the major mode is known and issue an error with instructions if it is unknown.
 - ``tbindent-mode`` compares the value of ``tab-width`` with the value of the indentation control variable.
-If they differ, it sets the local value of ``tab-width`` to the value of the indentation control variable and issues a message.
+If they differ, and if `dtrt-indent`_ is available, it sets the local value of ``tab-width`` to the value of the indentation control variable and issues a message.
+If `dtrt-indent`_ is not available ``tbindent-mode`` issues an error with instructions.

-At this point, inside the buffer, an indentation step identified by the indentation control variable corresponds to the tab width.
+If ``tbindent-mode`` activates, the indentation step used in the buffer identified by the indentation control variable corresponds to the tab width.
 The code can now change the tab-width and the value of the indentation control variable to change the visual rendering of indentation to be narrower or wider.